top of page

 • The course spans 24 learning hours, divided into 4 days X 6 hours per day.

-• The 4th day, dedicated to reflective practice learning, takea place 3 months after the third day.
+• The 4th day is dedicated to reflective practice learning, takes place 2-3 months after the third day.

 Delivery